tanannis/front-end-playground/common-terms.md

 ### DOM (Document Object Model)
 - is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.
 The DOM represents a document with a logical tree.

-### Axios
-- a promise based HTTP client for the browser and Node.js
-- it makes it easy to send asynchronous HTTP requests to REST endpoints and perform CRUD operations
-- it can be used in plain JavaScript or with a library such as Vue or React